markyourdata/www.markyourdata.com/pages/services/platform/details/data-infrastructure.md

 - Your current infrastructure can't handle growing data volumes
 - Data engineers spend more time maintaining infrastructure than building features
 - You're experiencing frequent outages or performance issues
-- You need to comply with security and governance requirements (GDPR, SOC2, etc.)
+- You need a secure platform to work with data
 - You're planning to implement AI/ML models at scale

 ---